ipfs/ipfs-docs/docs/how-to/companion-node-types.md

 - Default transports limited to websockets ([js-ipfs/#1088](https://github.com/ipfs/js-ipfs/issues/1088)):
   - Lack of connection closing ([ipfs/js-ipfs#962](https://github.com/ipfs/js-ipfs/issues/962))
   - Missing relay discovery ([js-ipfs/v0.29.x/examples/circuit-relaying](https://github.com/ipfs/js-ipfs/tree/v0.29.3/examples/circuit-relaying))
-- An embedded node _does not run_ when external node is selected.; every time you switch back to the embedded node, a new instance is created on demand, and it can take a few seconds for a brand new node to find peers.
+- An embedded node _does not run_ when an external node is selected; every time you switch back to the embedded node, a new instance is created on demand, and it can take a few seconds for a newly running node to find peers.

 ### Embedded + `chrome.sockets` (deprecated)